Kónya Gyuláné Schéfer Teréz: Life and work in Văleni/Magyarvalkó

 The protestant church of Văleni built in the middle ages.

 The interior of the church at the turn of the century with the embroideries gifted to the church still on display.
 Some of these were made in the time of Kónyáné.

-In 1921, Kónya Gyula resigned from his position in Kolozs and took over the ministry in the parish church in Văleni (Hungarian Magyarvalkó) on the southern most fringes of Kalotaszeg.
+In 1921, Gyula Kónya resigned from his position in Kolozs and took over the ministry in the parish church in Văleni (Hungarian Magyarvalkó) on the southern most fringes of Kalotaszeg.
 Magyarvalkó is one of the five most representative centres of Kalotaszeg open chain stitch/nagyírásos embroidery.
-After settling in, the Kónyas formed relationships with many of the leading figures in post-war Hungarian society, including architect and politician Kós Károly, Bishop Ravasz László and his wife Bartók Margit and mayor and town planner Bernády György.
-Some of them provided Kónyáné with old embroidery patterns from their collections to copy.
+After settling in, the Kónyas formed relationships with many of the leading figures in post-war Hungarian society, including architect and politician  Károly Kós, Bishop László Ravasz and his wife Margit Bartók and mayor and town planner György Bernády.
+Some of them provided Teréz Kónyá with old embroidery patterns from their collections to copy.

-Kónyáné took an active interest in the interior decoration of the old Magyarvalkó church.
+Teréz Kónyá took an active interest in the interior decoration of the old Magyarvalkó church.
 In 1923 the first purpose-made piece of Kalotaszeg sewing was donated to the church - a cloth to wrap around and decorate the pulpit.
 She designed the Hardanger (Hungarian vagdalásos) whitework embroidery, donated the thread and homespun cotton fabric and the confirmation group for that year organised the sewing.
 From this time she was instrumental in planning Hardanger sewing for confirmation groups to donate to the church, along with occasional pieces sewn to commemorate births and deaths.